osisoft/Edge-Data-Store-Docs/content/egress/configure-data-egress.md

 }
 ```

-Create configuration for egress of some data for some streams, to AVEVA Data Hub and PI, every 2 days starting January 1st, 2022 at 9:00.
+Create configuration for egress of some data for some streams, to AVEVA Data Hub and PI Server, every 2 days starting January 1st, 2022 at 9:00.
 EgressEndpoints/Schedules/DataSelectors definitions are shared.

 ```json
 {